• Help & Advice

 Tell your partner when something hurts, or what might hurt less (and what feels nice!)
 It’s ok to ask for someone to go slower, be gentler or touch somewhere that’s feeling less sensitive instead.

-If you’re with someone who’s experiencing pain, look for when your partner seems tense or uncomfortable, or if they say ‘ow’.
+Make sure you’re checking in with your partner what feels good and what they need.
+Pay attention to their body language and if they seem tense or uncomfortable.
 If you’re trying penetration, thrusting less deeply or only putting in a little bit of the finger/penis/toy at a time can help.
-Get feedback from your partner!

 Try to wait until you’re feeling very aroused and excited about sex before touching your genitals or trying penetration.
 Things that make it hard to feel excited about sex include: